-The NMR probes were multiplexed sharing the same readout unit.
-Several readings were obtained for each probe before switching to the next one, each internally averaged over 2.5 s.
-Due to multiplexing, the NMR data for each probe was available for about 20 s with longer than a minute gap between the series of readings, so that only very slow variations could be tracked reliably.
-In order to measure the beam orbit, 8 cavity BPMs, all operating in the S-band of the RF, were installed.
+In order to measure the beam orbit, 8 cavity BPMs, all operating in the RF S-band, were installed.
 Three of them were SLAC prototype ILC BPMs (3, 4, 5) using cylindrical cavities with x- and y-waveguides for the dipole mode coupling and monopole mode suppression.
-Each of the five SLAC linac-type BPMs (1, 2, 9, 10, and 11) consists of three cavities: two rectangular cavities for x and y separately to avoid x-y couplings, and one cylindrical cavity to provide charge and phase information.
+Each of the five SLAC BPMs (A-line-type BPMs 1 and 2, and linac-type BPMs 9, 10, and 11) consists of three cavities: two rectangular cavities for x and y separately to avoid x-y couplings, and one cylindrical cavity to provide charge and phase information [12].
 BPM 7 was a dedicated ILC prototype designed and manufactured in the UK for the use in the spectrometer.
-Unfortunately, this monitor could not be used in the analysis due to manufacturing problems [12].
-Details on the performance of the BPM system and the A-line configuration can be found in [5].
-BPMs 12 and 24 are placed in the bending arc region of the A-line, where horizontal dispersion reaches several meters.
+Unfortunately, this monitor could not be used in the analysis due to manufacturing problems [13].
+Micrometre level resolution was measured for BPMs 1 and 2, while BPMs 3, 4, 5, 9, 10 and 11 demonstrated a resolution below 1 μ m.
+Details on the performance of the BPM system and the A-line configuration can be found in [6].

+BPMs 12 and 24 are placed in the bending arc region of the A-line, where horizontal dispersion reaches about 0.5 m.
 For our experiment they were instrumented with the same high-sensitivity electronics as all other BPMs in the ESA beamline, so that the energy measurements in the A-line and in the chicane could be performed simultaneously and cross-checked against each other.